 There's a certain physical condition associated with ED that often isn't talked about.

-It's called Peyronie's Disease and it typically presents with plaque or a hard lump that develops on the upper or lower side of the penis in the layers that contain the tissue that helps to form an erection.
+It's called Peyronie's disease, or penile curvature, and it typically presents with plaque or a hard lump that develops on the upper or lower side of the penis in the layers that contain the tissue that helps to form an erection.
 It can start as an inflammation and ultimately develop into a hardened scar.

-So the idea is to be aware if the disease is happening due to a predisposition (family history or genetic), infection, vascular problems, as a side effect from certain medications, diabetes, hypertension and other diseases.
+This disease can occur due to a predisposition (family history or genetic), infection, vascular problems, as a side effect from certain medications, diabetes, hypertension and other diseases.

 If it remains untreated, you will have serious and ongoing ED.